Faye Webster: Personal life

-Webster is dating Boothlord, a member of Danger Incorporated, a rap duo based in Atlanta.
-They met when they were both signed to Awful Records and they moved in together during the COVID-19 pandemic.
-She is passionate about the Atlanta Braves, would leave school early to attend games, and wears team jerseys regularly.
-She had a crush on Ronald Acuña Jr., a Braves player the same age as her, which inspired her to write at least one song, but the crush dissipated after a meeting with him was "anticlimactic".
-She got to sing the "Star-Spangled Banner" at a Braves game.
+Webster is passionate about the Atlanta Braves, would leave school early to attend baseball games, and wears team jerseys regularly.
+She had a crush on Ronald Acuña Jr., a Braves player the same age as her, which inspired her to write at least one song, "A Dream with a Baseball Player".
+She got to sing "Take Me Out to the Ballgame" at a Braves game.
 Her other hobbies include Pokémon and yo-yo; she has attended the World Yo-Yo Contest.
+Webster has designed and sold her own custom yo-yo.
 Her photography of local rappers, including classmate Lil Yachty and Shelley FKA DRAM, has been published in media outlets including Billboard, Rolling Stone, and Spotify.
+Based on her photography, she was hired to shoot an ad campaign for Nike in 2017.
+The company was rebooting its Air Max 97 shoe and wanted to work with creatives who were born in the year 1997.